NathanTheGr8/SCCMPackageAutomation/README.md

 ### Installation

-Edit the GlobalVariables.ps1 file to work with your enviroment.
+Edit the GlobalVariablesExample.ps1 file in .\Public to work with your enviroment.
+Rename it to GlobalVariables.ps1
  - $SCCM_Site : Your SCCM Site Code
  - $SCCM_Share : A UNC path to the newtork share where your SCCM packages are.
  - $SCCM_Share_Test_Folder : A Folder Name (Not full path) that should exist on your SCCM share